• Start Here!

 Weather

 Shanghai’s weather is acceptable (although far from perfection).
-The Winter isn’t so cold (it may snow once or twice but that’s all); Summer is hot but in China there are few exceptions (Yunnan, where you can enjoy eternal spring or the North, where winters are terribly cold).
-Spring is the raining season while Autumn in Shanghai are awesome and quite long.
+The Winter isn’t so cold (it may snow once or twice but that’s all); Summer is hot but in China, there are few exceptions (Yunnan, where you can enjoy eternal spring or the North, where winters are terribly cold).
+Spring is the rainy season while Autumn in Shanghai is awesome and quite long.

-Hong Kong has a subtropical climate: from October to March is dry season and it’s not too hot while from April to September is bloody hot and it rains pretty much every day.
-During the summer there may be some violent typhoon (this can also happen in Shanghai).
+Hong Kong has a subtropical climate: from October to March is the dry season and it’s not too hot while from April to September is bloody hot and it rains pretty much every day.
+During the summer there may be some violent typhoons (this can also happen in Shanghai).

 Pollution

-China is infamous for pollution so, if you’re reading this article, you probably know and accepted it already.
-Having say that, Beijing is much worse than Shanghai.
+China is infamous for pollution so if you’re reading this article, you probably know and accepted it already.
+Having said that, Beijing is much worse than Shanghai.

 Transportation